yanlynnnnn/tp/docs/UserGuide.md

 Example:

-Let's say you want to clear all appointments stored in GrAB3.
+Let's say you want to clear all appointments stored in Homerce.
 You can follow these instructions to do so.

 Steps: